-PRE-REQUISITE: Completion of Phase One classes or currently a CPM/RM corequisite) and completion of Phase One classes or currently a CPM/RM
+PREREQUISITE: Completion of Phase One classes and MDWF 2010 or currently a CPM/RM

 Physiology and management of first, second and third stages of Labor are taught in this class.
 Students also learn about the mechanism of Labor for occiput anterior, transverse, posterior, face, brow, military and breech presentations.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.